 Exam entry fees vary for the Certificate, Professional and Advanced Level exams.

-For computer-based assessments, many tuition providers are also computer-based assessment centres.
+For Certificate Level computer-based assessments, many tuition providers are also computer-based assessment centres.
 Download the list of tuition providers which are approved test centres.

 If you are studying independently, or if your tuition provider is not an approved test centre, you can book your assessment at a Pearson Vue test centre.

-Candidates entering for the paper-based exams will receive their application summary via email immediately after completing your application.
+Candidates entering for the Professional and Advanced Level exams will receive their application summary via email immediately after completing your application.
 This includes the timetable, venue, candidate number and instructions.
 They are also in the exam application area of the website.

 For further information please contact student support by calling +44 (0)1908 248 250 or by emailing the team at email@example.com.

 For further information on relevant dates for each ICAEW exam session, please see exam dates and deadlines above.

 If you feel your exam performance may be hindered due to a health condition, disability, or specific learning difficulty (SpLD), we may be able to put access arrangements in place to support you during the exam.
 Your application for access arrangements must reach us one week after the published exam entry closing date for paper-based exams and 30 days before a planned e-assessment.
 If you want to make an application for access arrangements, please read the guidance note in full.